 Featured in this episode

-SAPPO is contributing to making agriculture more environmentally friendly, sustainable, and future-looking by working alongside farmers who produce pork across southern Africa.
+SAPPO is contributing to making agriculture more environmentally friendly, sustainable and future-focused by working alongside farmers who produce pork across southern Africa.

 |Executive producer||KIRBY KRUGER|

 |Sound recordist||LIEZL DURAND|